Frequently Asked Questions

 Fermented foods, especially lacto-fermented foods, contain lactobacilli cultures that are the original probiotics.
 Our ancestors lived on such foods until the onset of sterilization/pasteurization.
 The lactobacilli strains keep our digestion and immune systems healthy.
 We need the good bacteria to play a part in our immuno-defense against harmful pathogens.
-We recommend eating ⅓ cup of fermented foods with each meal.
+We recommend eating 1/4 to 1/3 cup of fermented foods with each meal.

 5. Is it safe to ferment with metal?

-Stainless steel is extremely safe to use to ferment.
+ChouAmi is made only with food-grade stainless steel, and is extremely safe to use.
 In fact, wine makers and commercial live-cultured kraut makers use stainless steel vats for fermentation.